open-edge-insights/eii-core/README.md

                   - "/dev/ion:/dev/ion"
       ```

+> Note: HDDL Plugin can have ION driver compatibility issues with certain Linux kernel version.
+Refer [OpenVINO-Release-Notes](https://www.intel.com/content/www/us/en/developer/articles/release-notes/openvino-relnotes.html) for verifying the supported kernel version.
+ION driver needs to be succesfully installed in order to run inference on HDDL device.

 #### Troubleshooting issues for HDDL devices

 - Check if the HDDL Daemon started on the host machine to verify if it is using the libraries of the correct OpenVINO version used in [build/.env](build/.env).
 Enable the `device_snapshot_mode` to `full` in $HDDL_INSTALL_DIR/config/hddl_service.config on the host machine to get the complete snapshot of the HDDL device.